Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Encampments

 The civil disorder affected people experiencing homelessness and led to temporary changes in city policies on homeless encampments.
 In late May 2020, about 200 unhoused persons sought refuge in a Sheraton hotel in the city's Midtown neighborhood that had been closed during the riots.
 Over several weeks, the situation in the hotel descended into chaos with extensive vandalism, rampant drug use, and violence.
 Those taking refuge at the hotel were evicted in mid June 2020 and with the help of volunteers some set up a camp at the city's Powderhorn Park that grew to about 800 people by mid July 2020.

 Neighbors of the Powdernhorn Park encampment grew weary of it after numerous reports of sexual assaults, fights, and drug use.
 The Minneapolis Park and Recreation Board cleared the park of people living in tents in late July 2020, but the board voted to create a permitting process to make homeless encampments a fixture at up to 20 city parks with up to 25 tents each.
 The encampment situation, however, quickly grew out of the control of park board officials as unpermitted encampments spread to 40 park sites by mid year with thousands of residents, including many who came from outside of Minneapolis to live in the parks.
 Permitted encampments in city parks persisted until the park board closed the last remaining one on January 7, 2021.

-Four people died in encampments in Minneapolis city parks between June 2020 and January 2021, including a man who was stabbed death inside tent a Minnehaha Park on January 3, 2021.
+Four people died in encampments in Minneapolis city parks between June 2020 and January 2021, including a man who was stabbed to death inside a tent at Minnehaha Park on January 3, 2021.